PrimordialMoros/Bending/CONTRIBUTING.md

 - `storage` - Contains everything related to persistent storage (databases)
 - `util` - Contains all utility classes

-(A more detailed diagram will be posted in the future to explain how systems interact with each other)
+A more detailed diagram will be posted in the future to explain how systems interact with each other.